lechnerc77/azd-compatibility-azure-function/README.md

 Get-ChildItem Env: | Sort-Object Name | Format-Table -Wrap
 ```

-The execution of `azd provison` picks up the hook and shows that they are indeed available:
+The execution of `azd provison` picks up the hook and shows that they are indeed available as environment variables:

 ![azd env variables](./assets/env-variables.png)